 Online | Face-to-Face | In-company

-Successful chemical process scale-up can be a formidable challenge due to a combination of several phenomena that only become manifest at a change of process scale.
-The aim of this online course is to provide an understanding of the fundamentals and a practical guide to predicting and avoiding common problems, thereby minimising the risk of unforeseen scale-up problems.
+Successful chemical process scale-up can be a formidable challenge due to a combination of several factors that only become clear at a change of process scale.
+This course explores the fundamentals of chemical process scale-up and provides a practical guide to predicting and avoiding common issues, to help you minimise the risk of unforeseen problems.

 Initially, we will identify the main challenges in scale-up and review the key chemical engineering tools required for addressing them.
 We will then apply these tools to approach scale-up problems which involve fluid mixing, heat transfer, mass transfer, chemical reactors and particulate processes.
 Finally, we will address practical issues relating to scale-up.
 Throughout the course we will draw on examples from a wide range of processes and unit operations.
 Process safety is hard-wired into the course and will be a continuous theme.

 By the end of the course, you should:

 - be aware of the challenges and risks involved in process scale-up

 - be familiar with the essential chemical engineering tools for addressing scale-up challenges

 - appreciate how to tackle scale-up of operations involving fluid flow and mixing